Rethinking an established app navigation for future proofing

 How do we ensure a clear segmentation of the services and offering without impacting our core experience and funnel?

-To solve this issue, the director of Product and I, worked together on setting up workshops within the company, by involving people from each business units.
+To address this problem, the Product Director and I collaborated to organise workshops across the company, involving members from each business unit.

 Workshop persona